 - Social media: LinkedIn, Facebook, Instagram, Twitter, and more

-When it comes to sharing video content, the most popular channels are website, social media, and YouTube, according to the 2019 Benchmark Report.
+When it comes to sharing video content, the most popular channels are website, social media, and YouTube, according to our benchmark report with Demand Metric.

 You’ve probably heard this one before: The world’s largest search engine, Google, owns the second largest, YouTube.